aravinda-1402/aravinda-1402/README.md

-- 👀 *I'm a Deep Learning and Computer Vision Enthusiast.*
+- 👀 *I'm a Deep Learning Enthusiast.*
 - 🌱 *I’m currently exploring NLP and Computer Vision*
 - 💞️ *I’m looking to collaborate on Deep Learning Projects*
 - 📫 *Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/aravinda-raman-1402/)*